Siedrid/gRasslands/README.md

 ## II.
 Train and Test Random Forest

-For the training only the maximum reflectances from the months March to September are used.
-The winter months are influenced by clouds and are limited by less acquisitions, which could potentially influence our results negatively.
+For the training, only the maximum reflectances from the months March to September are used.
+The winter months are influenced by clouds and are limited by less acquisitions, which could potentially impact our results negatively.

 ``` r